Gissio/radpro/docs/install-fs600-fs1000.md

 ## Step 6: Show your support

 If you like Rad Pro, show your support by starring the project on GitHub.
-Your support is greatly appreciated.

 ## Hardware-specific notes

 On the Bosean FS-600, the keys are mapped as follows:

-  * Power on/off: Long-press POWER key.
+  * Power on/off: long press of the power key.
-  * Go up/down: UP and DOWN keys.
+  * Go up/down: the up and down keys.
-  * Enter menu/select option: RIGHT/CONFIG key
+  * Enter settings/select option: the right/settings or ok/power key.
+  * Hold measurement/go back: the left/back key.
+  * Reset measurement: long press of the left/back key.

+On the Bosean FS-1000, the keys are mapped as follows:

+  * Power on/off: Extended press of the set/power key.
+  * Go up: the mode key.
-  * Go back/hold measurement: BACK key.
+  * Go down: the set/power key.
+  * Enter settings/select option: long press of the set/power key.
+  * Hold measurement/go back: long press of the mode key.
-  * Reset measurement: Long-press BACK key.
+  * Reset measurement: long press of both the mode and set/power keys.

 Not all FS-600 devices support the pulse LED.

-On the Bosean FS-1000, the keys are mapped as follows:

-  * Power on/off: Extended press of the SET/POWER key.
-  * Go up: MODE key.
-  * Go down: SET/POWER key.
-  * Enter menu/select option: Long-press SET/POWER key.
-  * Go back/hold measurement: Long-press MODE key.
-  * Reset measurement: Long-press both MODE and SET/POWER keys.

-On the Bosean FS-600 and Bosean FS-1000, Rad Pro can store up to 95504 data points.
+On the Bosean FS-600 and FS-1000, Rad Pro can store up to 95504 data points.
 At normal radiation levels, this allows for 33 days of data at 1-minute intervals, 165 days at 5-minute intervals, 331 days at 10-minute intervals, 994 days at 30-minute intervals, and 1989 days at 60-minute intervals.

+The Bosean FS-600 and FS-1000 HV profile values are:

+* Factory default: 40 kHz frequency and 50 % duty cycle.
+* Optimized: 2.5 kHz frequency and 6.5 % duty cycle.
+* Energy-saving: 2.5 kHz frequency and 3.0 % duty cycle.